The Unitary Development Plan forms the statutory development plan for the whole of the Leeds district, and will gradually be replaced by the

 The Review updates the 2001 plan in several respects but much of the original 2001 plan remains unchanged.
 The Review therefore forms an 'alteration' to the 2001 plan rather than a 'replacement'.

-The Leeds UDP Review (2006) forms the Development Plan for Leeds until such time as it is gradually replaced by the emerging Local Development Framework (LDF).
-The LDF is comprised of a number of documents, including an adopted Core Strategy and Area Action Plans which will be adopted on a rolling programme over the next few years.
+The Leeds UDP Review (2006) forms the Development Plan for Leeds until such time as it is gradually replaced by the emerging Local Plan.
+This is comprised of a number of documents, including an adopted Core Strategy and Area Action Plans which will be adopted on a rolling programme over the next few years.

 You can view Volume 1 Written Statement and Volume 2 Appendices in the